python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/010-Transmit-and-Receive-Pure-Sine.md

 # Transmitting and receiving a pure sine wave

-Now that we've seen the basics of GNU Radio Companion, we're going to start using the Hack RFs.

 Since the Hack RF is half-duplex, you'll need two flowgraphs to do this activity: one for transmit, and one for receive.